-A treatise on insanity: in which are contained the principles of a new and more practical nosology of maniacal disorders than has yet been offered to the public ... / by Ph.
+A treatise on insanity, in which are contained the principles of a new and more practical nosology of maniacal disorders than has yet been offered to the public ... / by Ph.
 Pinel.
+Translated ... by D.D.
+Davis.

 Contributors

-Pinel, Philippe, 1745-1826.
-Francis A. Countway Library of Medicine

-Publication/Creation
+Pinel, Philippe, 1745-1826 Davis, D. D.

-Sheffield: Printed by W. Todd for Cadell and Davies, 1806.
+Publication/Creation Sheffield : Printed by W. Todd for Cadell and Davies, London, 1806.

-Persistent URL
+Persistent URL https://wellcomecollection.org/works/rvpmhkum

-https://wellcomecollection.org/works/ydkdmffr